 When I bought what is now my primary laptop, I had intended to use the extra flexibility to learn the prevailing (industrial-grade) virtualization technology.
 While that project would have been edifying on its own, I also hoped to use the extra flexibility to some more consistent testing and development work.

-This project spurned xen-laptop, but the truth is that Xen is incredibly difficult to get working, and eventually the "new laptop" just became the "every day laptop," and I let go of the laptop Xen project.
+This project spurned a xen laptop project, but the truth is that Xen is incredibly difficult to get working, and eventually the "new laptop" just became the "every day laptop," and I let go of the laptop Xen project.
 In fact, until very recently I'd pretty much given up on doing virtualization things entirely, but for various reasons beyond the scope of this post I've been inspired to begin tinkering with virtualization solutions again.

 As a matter of course, I found myself trying KVM in a serious way for the first time.
 This experience both generated a new list of annoyances and reminded me about all the things I didn't like about Xen.
 I've collected these annoyances and thoughts into the following post.
 I hope that these thoughts will be helpful for people thinking about virtualization pragmatically, and also help identify some of the larger to pain points with the current solution.

 Xen is, without a doubt, the more elegant solution from a design perspective and it has a history of being the more robust and usable tool.
 Performance is great, Xen hosts can have up-times in excess of a year or two.

 The problem is that dom0 support has, for the past 2-3 years, been in shambles, and the situation isn't improving very rapidly.
 For years, the only way to run a Xen box was to use an ancient kernel with a set of patches that was frightening, or a more recent kernel with ancient patches forward ported.
 Or you could use cutting edge kernel builds, with reasonably unstable Xen support.